KennyPeanuts/CPOM_Flux/lab_notebook/analysis/CPOM_Flux_Ergo_Analysis.md

 # Analysis of the Ergosterol Data from the CPOM Flux Experiment

+## Modified

+* 17 May 2016 - KF - adjusted the calculations of the leaf surface area to only use one surface based on Vlads recommendtion, prepped figures for SFS talk

 ## Import Data

     ergo <- read.table("./data/CPOM_Flux_Ergo.csv", header = T, sep = ",")